shenae/circumvelo/README.md

 Implementation Problems: Retrieving the info from the bike sharing api and adding it to the map.

-Explanation to Solve the Problems:  The bike sharing api includes longitude and latitude, so the react map package can send that info to the mapbox component.
+Explanation to Solve the Problems:  The bike sharing api includes longitude and latitude, so the react map package and Mapbox API can send that info to the mapbox component.

 ### MVP
 This app will have an interactive map and a dropdown list of countries.